Target Species

 Limit: 2pp per day

-Captains Comments: I fish for Salmon year round.
+Captain’s Comments: I fish for Salmon year round.
 Winter Kings (Feeder Kings) are up in Kachemak Bay feeding and will go back to Canada and the Pacific Northwest to spawn.
 They are by far the best eating Salmon you’ll ever taste (due to being immature they haven’t lost any of their fat content).
 I also catch Halibut incidentally while trolling.
 It’s a great cabin fever reliever.
-Click here for more information about Winter King fishing.